The Lafforgue variety and irreducibility of induced representations: Generalized discriminants and irreducibility of induced representations

 \subsection{Discriminant of adjoint reductive groups}

-The center $R^W$ of the Iwahori-Hecke algebra is also the coordinate ring of $\hat{T}//W$ where $\hat{T}$ is the dual torus.
-In this subsection we assume $G$ is an adjoint group, thus $\hat{T}$ is the torus of a simply-connected group, and it is well-known that $\hat{T}//W$.
-Thus, for an adjoint group $R^W$ is already regular.
-In this case we can retrieve Kato's result by computing $d_{H/R^W}$, which makes sense in this case.
+The center $R^W$ of the Iwahori-Hecke algebra is also the coordinate ring of $\hat{T}\git W$ where $\hat{T}$ is the dual torus.
+In this subsection we assume $G$ is an adjoint group, thus $\hat{T}$ is the torus of a simply-connected group, and in this case $\hat{T}\git W\cong \bA^r$ where $r$ is the rank of $G$.
+Thus, for an adjoint group $R^W$ is regular.
+In this case, we can retrieve Kato's result by computing $d_{H/R^W}$.

-The computation essentially will be performed in two steps, from $H$ to $R$ and from $R$ to $R^W$, in a similar fashion to lemma \ref{transd}, which cannot be used directly since $H$ is non-commutative.
-It will turn out that the discriminant behaves in a similar fashion nonetheless.
+The computation essentially will be performed in two steps, from $H$ to $R$ and from $R$ to $R^W$, in a similar fashion to Lemma \ref{transd}, which cannot be used directly since $H$ is non-commutative.
+It turns out that the discriminant behaves in a similar way nonetheless.